RNubla/FeatureFlow/README.md

 - [x] Change terminal commands to work with Windows
 - [x] Create UI using wxPython
 - [x] Added Multi-Thread so GUI would not freeze
+  - [ ] Add multo-thread for splitting videos and stitching videos
 - [ ] Add Progress Bar GUI

 ## Table of Contents